 The SIM Comfort Duo 7.5 mat is thick and self-inflating.
 It also comes with a pump in case you want or need for it to be ready faster.
 Goodbye to almost passing out from trying to inflate a sleeping pad.
 As far as deflation it has two durable FlatValves that allow the mat to lose air rather quickly.

 The valves are a nice feature because once we wake up we like to fold the mat in half so that we can access the other storage boxes.
 It’s takes a lot less time to do this than it does to move all of the cushions around like before.

 Some more details about the SIM Comfort Duo 7.5 Mat:

 Where to Purchase the SIM Comfort Duo 7.5 Mat

 We tried to buy this at REI but it wasn’t in stock.
 They told us that they could order it but that it would take us another 2 months to receive.
-We finally found it on Amazon and received it within about a week from ordering it.
+We finally found the Exped SIM Comfort Duo Self Inflating Air Mattress – 7.5 on Amazon and received it within about a week from ordering it.
 Purchases come with a 5 year warranty.